 The enrollment contract that the parent signs is a legal agreement between parents/guardians and Meadow Montessori School.
 The school requires predictable tuition revenue in order to effectively provide the services contracted.
 Re-enrollment contracts for current parents are available in early January, are due with the re-enrollment fee in January (all due by February 1st), and become binding in June with the deposit.
 Contracts offered to new families also become binding in June (or the date deposit is paid which ever some first).

 Meadow Montessori offers need-based financial aid for students in our Elementary programs.
 The goals of our Financial Aid program are:

 Priority for financial assistance goes to families already enrolled in Meadow Montessori.
 Financial Aid is not currently available for the After School program or the Preschool but subsidies are available through the Ministry of Child and Family Development.
-Each year the Board designates a portion of the school’s budget to assist families whose financial resources have changed since enrolling or would not otherwise allow them to enroll their children at Meadow Montessori when the school would be of great benefit to the child.
+Each year the we designate a portion of the school’s budget to assist families whose financial resources have changed since enrolling or would not otherwise allow them to enroll their children at Meadow Montessori when the school would be of great benefit to the child.